-The following table of adjusted EBITDA show our IFRS measures reconciled to EBITDA (non-IFRS measure) for the indicated periods.
+The following table of adjusted EBITDA shows the Company's IFRS measures reconciled to EBITDA (non-IFRS measure) for the indicated periods.
 The table of net (loss) income is also measured based on IFRS.
-Both the tables are shown net of discontinued operations.
-Discontinued operations are comprised of the earnings after tax of discontinued operations until divestiture and the gain or loss after tax on sale, less costs to sell.
+The tables are shown net of discontinued operations.